NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-where $\epsilon = 0.05$ Ha and $x_0 = 1.0\,a_0$ everywhere in this work.
-All quantities are expressed in atomic units.
+where $\epsilon = 0.05$~Ha and $x_0 = 1.0~a_0$, all quantities expressed in atomic units.
+The mass of the particle is fixed at 1836.15~$m_e$.
 For convenience, the electronic coupling $V_c$ is reported in units of $\epsilon$.
-The Hamiltonian and choice of parameters are identical to those of the publication on NAFFS \cite{Reiner2023}, except that the system here is strictly one-dimensional.
-A discussion of further details of the analytical model can be found in Appendix~\ref{asec:details_analytical_model}.
+It should be noted that these units are intended as relative measures within the analytical framework and do not imply a direct mapping onto specific molecular species.
+The Hamiltonian and choice of parameters are identical to those reported in the publication on NAFFS \cite{Reiner2023}, except that the system here is strictly one-dimensional.
+A discussion of further details of the analytical model can be found in Section~S11.

 The off-diagonal coupling $V_c$ induces an avoided crossing between the adiabatic potential energy surfaces.
-Evaluating the energy gap at $q=0$ yields the minimum adiabatic splitting $g=2V_c$, which is directly related to the barrier height on the adiabatic ground-state surface,
+Unless specified otherwise, the off-diagonal coupling is always $V_c = 0.2\,\epsilon = 0.01$~Ha, as defined in Eq.~(\ref{eq:1d_potential}).
+Evaluating the energy gap at $q=0$ yields the minimum adiabatic splitting $g=2\,V_c$, which is directly related to the barrier height on the adiabatic lower-state surface,

-The barrier $E_a$ defines the rare transition that we investigate in this model system.
-We define the left basin $A$ to include any configuration in the adiabatic ground state with $q<-0.8$ and $B$ to encompass ground state configurations with $q>0.8$.
+This barrier $E_a$, which is equivalent to the thermal energy $k_{\mathrm{B}}T$ at 12,632~K, controls the rareness of the transition that we investigate in this model system.
+We define the left basin $\mathrm{A}$ to include any configuration in the adiabatic lower state with $q<-0.8$ and $\mathrm{B}$ to encompass lower state configurations with $q>0.8$, indicated by the shaded regions in Fig.~\ref{fig:potential}a.

-To ensure the root search remains robust, we utilize a time step of $\Delta t=5$~a.t.u.\, .
-Furthermore, to make sure that we sample from the correct TPS ensemble, we always discard the first 1500 generated transition paths (15\% of the paths) as equilibration-phase (for a discussion, see Appendix~\ref{asec:proof_equil}).
+To ensure the root search for the exact hopping moment remains robust, we utilize a time step of $\Delta t=5$~a.t.u.\,.
+Furthermore, to make sure that we sample from the correct TPS ensemble, we always discard the first 1500 generated transition paths (15\% of the paths) as equilibration-phase (for a discussion, see Section~S12).